With the Azure DevOps integration, you can sync TheyDo solutions with work items in Azure DevOps. This guide explains how to set it up.

 Two-way synchronization between Azure DevOps and TheyDo means no more back and forth or misalignment — just a synchronized roadmap around which everyone can collaborate.
 Customer Experience management just works better when your Epics, Features and even stories are synced with your journeys.

-To install the Azure DevOps integration you need to be on the Business or Enterprise plan.
+To install the Azure DevOps integration you need to be on the Management plan.

 In this article, you will learn how to set up your Azure DevOps integration in TheyDo.

 Installing and authorizing Azure DevOps in TheyDo

 Mapping statuses between your Azure DevOps projects and TheyDo workspaces

 1. Installing and authorizing Azure DevOps in TheyDo

 In order to install Azure DevOps in your TheyDo environment you will need the following things:

 You must have the build administrator role in Azure DevOps.

 You must be a member of the Project Collection Service Accounts or Project Collection Administrators groups in Azure DevOps.